dev-fsociety/CrisisFlag/README.md

 ## To Do:

+-> Backend:

 * Validate input data in tables ?
 * Change hour format -> 24h ?
+* Bug when RESET button on Submit form ?
+* Allow the first user to add the 'admin' account of the website [almost implemented] ?

+-> Frontend:

-* Big gap on pages footer ?
+* Big gap on non-full pages footer ?
 * Center text on delete button of Articles index ?
-* Bug when RESET button on Submit form ?
 * 3 Submit forms declared on index.ctp ?
-* Allow the first user to add the 'admin' account of the site [almost implemented] ?